Skip to main content

 fastboot flash root root-lpi4a-20240720_171951.ext4

-Once flashing is complete, disconnect the USB-Type-C cable from the computer and the board, connect the power cable, and the system will boot up.
+After flashing, disconnect the USB Type-C cable linking the board and the host, connect a power cable, and the system will boot automatically.

-If the lsusb output shows a download device but the fastboot command remains stuck at < waiting for any device >, try running the fastboot command with sudo.
+If lsusb lists the download gadget but fastboot remains at < waiting for any device >, rerun the command with sudo.

 env default -a -f; env save; reset